DUNE-DAQ/daq-kube/docs/Layout.md

 * kubernetes prometheus exporter (`kube-state-metrics`) for providing kubernetes metrics to prometheus
 * `prometheus-node-exporter` for providing host metrics to prometheus

-### Operators

-The [kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is a useful way to deploy highly complex applications with clear integration points.

-When an operator is maintained by a healthy community it should be strongly considered before using a helm manifest for the application.
-The end of the influxdb operator is a point of worry.

-It should be safe to deploy operators on all clusters even if you do not intend to use its feature set.
-Each operator has a resource cost.

 ### Applications

 These are items that external communities are maintaining.